Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: The Rank-Weighted Average Treatment Effect

 \subsection{Estimating the RATE}

-Our goal is to provide a general framework for designing estimators for RATEs that can be applied in a wide variety of statistical settings, including observational studies and studies with survival endpoints.
-To this end, we follow the approach used by \citet{semenova2017debiased} and \citet{athey2021policy} to design flexible methods for estimating the best linear predictor of the treatment effect and policy learning, respectively, under similar generality.
+Our goal is to provide a general framework for designing RATE estimators that can be applied in a wide variety of statistical settings, including observational studies and studies with survival endpoints.
+To this end, we follow the approach used by \citet{semenova2017debiased} and \citet{athey2021policy} for other methodological applications to provide similar generality.
 The main idea is to assume the existence of ``scores'' \smash{$\hGamma_i$} with the property that they act as nearly unbiased (but noisy) proxies for the CATE \eqref{eq:CATE},

-The law of iterated expectation means that we can replace $Y_i(1) - Y_i(0)$ with such a score in definition of the TOC \eqref{eq:toc} and weighted ATE representation of RATEs \eqref{eq:etaw}, as long as the approximation in \eqref{eq:gamma_approx} is good.
-In the case of evaluating the effect of a treatment on non-survival outcomes in a randomized controlled trial with randomization probability $\pi$, one simple choice of scoring rule we could use is inverse-propensity weighting, i.e.,
+The law of iterated expectation means that we can replace $Y_i(1) - Y_i(0)$ with such a score in the TOC definition \eqref{eq:toc} and weighted ATE representation of RATEs \eqref{eq:etaw}, as long as the approximation in \eqref{eq:gamma_approx} is good.
+In the case of evaluating the effect of a treatment on non-survival outcomes in a randomized controlled trial with randomization probability $\pi$, one simple choice of scoring rule we could use is inverse-propensity weighting, i.e., $\hGamma_i = \frac{W_iY_i}{\pi} - \frac{(1 - W_i)Y_i}{1 - \pi}$.
 In this case \eqref{eq:gamma_approx} holds exactly.
-In general, however, constructing scores \smash{$\hGamma_i$} in more complicated settings (including with survival outcomes) requires more care and involves estimation of nuisance components \citep{chernozhukov2016locally}.
+In more complicated settings, however, constructing scores \smash{$\hGamma_i$} requires increased care and involves estimation of nuisance components \citep{chernozhukov2016locally}.
 We defer a discussion of how to construct scores \smash{$\hGamma_i$} and precise conditions of the type \eqref{eq:gamma_approx} to Section \ref{sec:scoring-rules}, and for now take the availability of such scores as given.

 Given this setting, we estimate the TOC and RATE by sample-averaging estimators.
 First, for any $1/n \leq q \leq 1$, we estimate the TOC as